-As shown in Item B6 of Table 5a and using the assumed rate of increase in covered payroll of 3.00%, the period to fund the UAAL is 29 years.
+As shown in Item B6 of Table 5a and using the assumed rate of increase in covered payroll of 3.00%, the period to fund the UAAL is 27 years.
 The funding periods using alternative payroll growth assumptions are also shown.
-An analysis of the change in the UAAL and the funding period since the 2018 valuation is shown on Table 10.
+An analysis of the change in the UAAL and the funding period since the 2019 valuation is shown on Table 10.

-Table 10 traces the changes in the UAAL and the funding period from the valuation as of August 31, 2018, to August 31, 2019.
-Item 2 shows the impact from HB 3 and SB12.
-Item 4 of Table 10 shows the funding status if there had been no actuarial gains or losses in the areas of assets, liabilities, and reflecting the actual State contributions for the 2018/2019 plan year.
-The UAAL would have increased during the year to \$49.2 billion.
-Item 5 of Table 10 illustrates that the overall liability gain decreased the UAAL to \$48.9 billion and that the prior years' investment experience, as shown in Item 6, was expected to decrease the UAAL to \$48.8 billion.
-However, Item 7 shows that the current year's investment experience offset the prior years' impact and increased the UAAL to \$49.5 billion.
-Item 8 shows the impact on the funding period of the covered compensation growing at a faster rate than assumed, which decreased the funding period from 30 years to 29 years.
+Table 10 traces the changes in the UAAL and the funding period from the valuation as of August 31, 2019, to August 31, 2020.
+Item 4 of Table 10 shows the funding status if there had been no actuarial gains or losses in the areas of assets, liabilities, and reflecting the actual State contributions for the 2019/2020 plan year.
+The UAAL would have increased during the year to \$50.8 billion.
+Item 5 of Table 10 illustrates that the overall liability gain decreased the UAAL to \$49.9 billion and that the prior years' investment experience, as shown in Item 6, was expected to increase the UAAL to \$50.5 billion.
+However, Item 7 shows that the current year's investment experience increased the UAAL further to \$50.6 billion.
+Item 8 shows the impact on the funding period of the covered compensation growing at a faster rate than assumed, which decreased the funding period from 28 years to 27 years.

 The actuarial value of assets is developed in Table 4.
 It should be noted that the intent of the actuarial asset valuation method is to smooth out year-to-year fluctuations in market rates of return.
 The current asset method determines the expected actuarial value of assets and then recognizes at least 20% of the difference between that expected actuarial value of assets and the actual market value of assets.
 As shown in Item 8 of Table 4, if the current year's difference between expected and actual investment income is of the opposite sign from the remaining deferred excesses/(shortfalls), then this year's difference is directly offset against any prior year bases of the opposite sign (starting with the oldest base and working forward).
 Any remaining bases are then recognized over the remaining number of years.
 This is intended to ensure the smoothed value of assets will converge towards the market value in a reasonable and finite amount of time.
-This year's shortfall in investment income of \$3,337 million was partially offset with the prior years' remaining investment gains, with \$2,819 million remaining.
-After recognizing 20% of this amount (\$564 million) in this year's actuarial assets, \$2,255 million in deferred investment losses remain to be recognized in future valuations.
-The actuarial value of assets is \$160.2 billion as shown in Item 9 of Table 4.
+This year's shortfall in investment income of \$406 million was combined with the prior years' remaining shortfalls, for a total of \$2,661 million.
+After recognizing 1/5th of this year's amount (\$81 million) and 1/4th of last year's amount (\$564 million) in this year's actuarial assets, \$2,016 million in deferred shortfalls remain to be recognized in future valuations.
+The actuarial value of assets is \$167.4 billion as shown in Item 9 of Table 4.